digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

    :widths: 50 50
    :width: 100%

+   * - .. code-block:: daml

-   * -  module M where
+          module M where

           template T1
             with
               p : Party
             where
               signatory p

+     - .. code-block:: daml

-     -  module M where
+          module M where

             template T1
               with
                 p : Party
               where
                 signatory p

             template T2
               with
                 p : Party
               where
                 signatory p

 Template Parameters
 ~~~~~~~~~~~~~~~~~~~